psychemedia/middle-english-romances/sir-orfeo.md

 A morwe the vnder tide is come,
 And Orfeo hath his armes y nome,
 And wele ten hundred knightes with him,
-Ich y armed ftout and grim ;
+Ich y armed ftout and grim;
 And with the quen wenten he,
-Right vnto that ympe tre :
+Right vnto that ympe tre:
 Thai made fcheltrom in ich afide,
 And fayd thai wold there abide,
 And dye ther eucrichon,
-Er the quen fchuld fram hem gon :
+Er the quen fchuld fram hem gon:
 Ac gete amiddes hem ful right,
 The quen was oway y tvight,
 With fairi forth y nome,